ytingyeu/valant-maze-demo/README.md

 2. Click the `Play` link under a maze preview.
 3. Click the move buttons to play.
 4. A congratulation message will be displayed once the client succeeds.
-5. After succeed, either click the navigation links to go home page/available-mazes page, or reset the game by click `Reset Game` button.
+5. After success, one can either click navigation links to go home page/available mazes page, or resets the game by click `Reset Game` button.

 #### Upload a maze
 1. From any page, click `Available Mazes` on the navbar.